Belkworks/NEON/README.md

 **Options**

-`opts` is a dictionary that changes how files are loaded.
+`opts` is a dictionary that changes how modules are loaded/saved.
 |Key|Type|Default|Description|
 |--|--|--|--|
 |`cache`|Boolean|True|Save the resource to file